Refer to the following sections for information about creating and editing courses in Clui:

-- Approval or Assessment - Prevent learners from continuing a course until a nominated user or role within your enterprise has approved their progress or performed an in-person assessment.
-For more information, see 'Setting up an approval gateway or in-person assessment in a course'.
+- Assessment - Prevent learners from continuing a course until a nominated user from your learning space has performed an in-person assessment.
+For more information, see 'Setting up an in-person assessment'.

-- Certificate - Upload a certificate to be awarded to learners when they complete the course or a section of the course.
+- Certificate - Upload a certificate to be awarded to learners when they reach a certain section in the course.
 For more information, see 'Attaching a certificate to a course'.

 - Face to Face Event - Set up an event for learners to attend in person.
-For more information, see 'Scheduling a face-to-face event in connection with a course'.
+For more information, see 'Incorporating face-to-face or webinar events in a course'.

 - Webinar - Set up a webinar event for learners to attend remotely.
-For more information, see 'Scheduling a webinar event in connection with a course'.
+For more information, see 'Incorporating face-to-face or webinar events in a course'.